 When providing positive criticism, it’s best to focus on the action, not the person.
 Focusing on action means avoiding using “you” in a negative context.

 For example, instead of saying “you did the report poorly,” reframe the sentence to become action-oriented such as “the report could be better with more sources.”
 Similarly, “you’re disorganized” can be rephrased into “your work can be better structured.”

 The objective approach keeps you from assuming the person and allows you to address the issue with your employee so they don’t feel personally incompetent.

 Always let your employee know that you’ll be giving them feedback beforehand, which means scheduling a meeting in advance to give employees a chance to prepare.

 A feedback session without notice may catch employees off guard, causing them to feel overwhelmed.

 5. Maintain Privacy

-If you want to provide individual feedback, don’t do it in a group setting.
+Don’t do it in a group setting if you want to provide individual feedback.
 A vital aspect of giving positive criticism is not to make the employee feel singled out.
-Scheduling a private meeting allows employees to receive your feedback better and gives them enough time to process the message.
+Scheduling a private meeting allows employees to receive your input better and gives them enough time to process the message.